BXSu/Rcourse3assignment/Codebook.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-## 1. Download data, unzip file and find the names of relevant files:
+## 1. Download data, unzip file and find the paths to relevant files:
-This code chunk needs to be ran prior to the other chunks, as it lists all the relevant files in the directory.
-The following code chunk downloads the data from this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
+This code chunk needs to be ran prior to the other chunks, as it lists all the relevant file paths in the directory.
+Data is downloaded from this link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.
 The data is saved in a directory called dataset.
 Files in the directory are listed to enable subsequent analysis:

 ```{r}
 download.file("https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip",destfile="./dataset.zip")